Selena Gomez ‘Concerned’ Hackers May Release Private Pics, Other Instagram Stars Bracing for Leak

 In all, the hackers claimed to The Daily Beast to have over 6 million accounts in their database, including politicians, sports stars, and media companies.
 The data also seems to contain information on more ordinary accounts, too, Cox reported.

-This morning The Sun tabloid in the UK reported that stars such as Gomez were alive to the possibility of private photos and messages from their Instagram accounts being leaked next.
+Friday morning’s The Sun tabloid in the U.K. reported that stars such as Gomez were aware of the possibility of private photos and messages from their Instagram accounts being leaked next.

 A source told The Sun: “Many of the biggest celebrities in the world will be very concerned about this.”